 Short blogs are often around 500 words and feature unique, and creative insights into political issues, current events, and international affairs.
 We also welcome long-form pieces.
 These are typically 1,000-2,000 words, allowing writers to explore more complex topics with a heavier research or original reportage component than the blogs.
 When pitching please keep your idea to a general abstract, and offer us an example of your written work.

 Please e-mail submissions, questions, and comments to firstname.lastname@example.org.

-To receive the Journal’s e-newsletter, sign up with your email address to the right.
+To receive the Journal’s e-newsletter, sign up with your email address below.